Explicit memory: Neurochemical factors of stress on the brain

 Cortisol is the primary glucocorticoid in the human body.
 In the brain, it modulates the ability of the hippocampus and prefrontal cortex to process memories.
 Although the exact molecular mechanism of how glucocorticoids influence memory formation is unknown, the presence of glucocorticoid receptors in the hippocampus and prefrontal cortex tell us these structures are some of its many targets.
 It has been demonstrated that cortisone, a glucocorticoid, impaired blood flow in the right parahippocampal gyrus, left visual cortex and cerebellum.

 A study by Damoiseaux et al. (2007) evaluated the effects of glucocorticoids on hippocampal and prefrontal cortex activation during declarative memory retrieval.
 They found that administration of hydrocortisone (name given to cortisol when it is used as a medication) to participants one hour before retrieval of information impairs free recall of words, yet when administered before or after learning they had no effect on recall.
 They also found that hydrocortisone decreases brain activity in the above-mentioned areas during declarative memory retrieval.
 Therefore, naturally occurring elevations of cortisol during periods of stress lead to impairment of declarative memory.

-It is important to note that this study involved only male subjects, which may be significant as sex steroid hormones may have different effects in response to cortisol administration.
+This study involved only male subjects, which may be significant as sex steroid hormones may have different effects in response to cortisol administration.
 Men and women also respond to emotional stimuli differently and this may affect cortisol levels.
 This was also the first Functional magnetic resonance imaging (fMRI) study done utilising glucocorticoids, therefore more research is necessary to further substantiate these findings.